Director, Family Economic Security

 Associate Director, NCCP

-Before joining NCCP, Karen worked at the Educational Alliance, where she has served as Principal Investigator on the Settlement House American Research Plan (SHARP) Impact Study, a mixed-method investigation of social program receipt, community supports, and material hardship among NYC settlement house participants and staff both during and since the pandemic.
+Before joining NCCP, Karen worked at the Educational Alliance, where she has served as Principal Investigator on the Settlement House American Research Plan (SHARP) Impact Study, a mixed-method investigation of social program receipt, community supports, and material hardship among NYC settlement house participants and staff both during and after the pandemic.

 Karen received her PhD at Columbia University’s School of Social Work and earned an MA in Quantitative Methods in the Social Sciences, also at Columbia.